This Is How It Feels

-"This Is How It Feels" is a song by the Inspiral Carpets.
-Written by Clint Boon, it was their first single to enter the UK Top 40, where it peaked at #14.
-It reached #149 on the Australian ARIA singles chart.
+"This Is How It Feels" is a song by English rock band Inspiral Carpets.
+Written by the band, it was their first single to enter the UK top 40, peaking at number 14.
+It also reached number 149 on the Australian ARIA Singles Chart and number 22 on the US Billboard Modern Rock Tracks chart.

-The song was later covered by Carter The Unstoppable Sex Machine on their 1992 – The Love Album, appearing on Disc 2 of the Deluxe edition, and the compilation album You Fat Bastard.
+Composition

-The song tells the story of a working class mother, involved in an extramarital affair, which resulted in her lover’s suicide.
-Meaning, she is unable reveal the reason for her grief, without also revealing the affair.
+The song tells the story of a working class mother, involved in an extramarital affair, which resulted in her lover's suicide (the lover instead leaves town in the radio edit).
+Meaning, she is unable to reveal the reason for her grief, without also revealing the affair.
 The second verse of this song was changed for the radio edit.
 The original lyrics for the first and third line were: "There's a funeral in the town" and "Seems they found him under a train" respectively.
 However, in the radio version, they are as follows: "Black car drives through the town" and "Left a note for a local girl."
 The edit was most likely made because the original version's lyrics were in reference to suicide.
+The radio version also has two bars of music before the first verse, compared to the single bar on the album version.

+Since the Carpets' reunion in 2022, the song has been sung live using the radio lyrics.

+Music video

+The music video was directed by Anton Corbijn and was filmed on the Snake Pass between Sheffield and Manchester during a cold January.